Completion, Placement, and Licensure Rates

 Massage Therapy 6 Month Program

-Placement: 100% or 2 of the 2 graduates available for placement reported finding jobs in the full specialist industry.
-One graduate was unavailable for placement due to furthering their education.
+Placement: 0% or 0 of the 2 graduates available for placement reported finding jobs in the massage therapy industry.

-Licensure: Of the 3 graduates, 3 reported back with exam results.
-100% or 3 of the 3 reporting graduates passed the state board exam.
+Licensure: Of the 2 graduates, 0 reported back with exam results.

 NOTE: Graduation rates disaggregated by gender, major racial and ethnic subgroup, recipients of a Federal Pell Grant, recipients of a subsidized Stafford Loan who did not receive a Pell Grant and students who did not receive either a Pell Grant or subsidized Stafford Loan can be found at http://nces.ed.gov/collegenavigator/.